konay1122/Auto-filter-Rainbow-Clone/README.md

 * -> Add me to your channel as admin with full previlages

 **Bot Commands (Works Only In Groups) :**
+You Can Test Bot in this [Telegram Group](https://www.telegram.dog/joinchat/HPXE9t6rejEzNDll)

   * -> `/add chat_id`<br>
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;